brainandforce/CliffordNumbers.jl/docs/src/numeric.md

 !!! danger
     This is an extremely important point: **construction of a Clifford number type with fewer grades than the input performs a grade projection operation.** Conversion *will* throw an error if the result is not exactly representable.

-This is ***not*** how other subtypes of `Number` defined by Julia Base behave, as the conversion operation is identical to the constructor.
+    **This is not how other subtypes of `Number` defined by Julia Base behave**, as their conversion operations are generally defined to be identical to the constructor.